sustech-se2019/group-c-sustech-chatroom/README.md

 4. JAVADoc (11612729 Zijie Zha)

 b) Test scenario
 	+ Register
 		+ When user successfully register an account, a success dialog is shown
 		+ When user fail to register due to inconsistency between two password or existed username, corresponding dialog is shown
 	+ Login
 		+ When user login successfully to her account, main page of chatroom is shown
 		+ When user login with an incorrect userid/password, the user will get an error message saying “Wrong password”
 	+ Taking photo
 		+ When successfully takeing a photo, it will turn back to main page of chatroom and tell the user the storage location
 		+ User can also leave from the camera fragment to main page directly without taking a photo.

 ​

-d)
+d) Checkstyle, PMD, Findbugs

 g) Future plan:
 		week10: Account register and Login form and Camera.